-Get Business Process Flow Stages in a defined sequence within Microsoft Dynamics 365 CRM
+What Is a Business Process Flow in Dynamics 365 CRM?

-Now as per our requirement, we have added a custom stage i.e. the Verification stage after the Qualify stage in the out-of-the-box leadtoopportunitysalesprocess BPF.
+As part of your requirement, you add a custom stage called Verification right after the Qualify stage in the out-of-the-box leadtoopportunitysalesprocess Business Process Flow.

 Query: